The Effects of Data Quality on Machine Learning Performance on Tabular Data: Related Work

-\stitle{Label noise.} The problem of label noise or mislabeling is one of the main concerns of the ML-community and has attracted much interest.
-This problem is in essence a data quality problem. \textcite{FrenayV14} surveyed the literature related to classification using training data that suffers from \emph{label noise}, which is equivalent to the target accuracy dimension in our work.
-They distinguish several sources of noise, discuss the potential ramifications, and categorize the methods into the classes label noise-robust, label noise cleansing, and label noise-tolerant.
+\stitle{Label noise} The problem of label noise or mislabeling is one of the main concerns of the ML-community and has attracted much interest~\cite{FrenayV14}.
+This problem is in essence a data quality problem.
+Fr{\'{e}}nay and Verleysen surveyed the literature related to classification using training data that suffers from \emph{label noise}, which is equivalent to the target accuracy dimension in our work~\cite{FrenayV14}.
+They distinguish several sources of noise, discuss the potential ramifications, and categorize the methods into the classes ``noise-robust'', ``noise cleansing'', and ``noise-tolerant''.
 They conclude that label noise has diverse ramifications, including degrading classification accuracy, high complexity learning models, and difficulty in specifying relevant features.

-\textcite{abs-2103-14749} focus on label noise in test data and its effect on ML-benchmark results and thus on model selection.
-They estimated an average of 3.3\% label noise in their test datasets and found that benchmark results are sensitive even to a small increase in the percentage of mislabeled data points, i.e., a smaller capacity models could have been sufficient if the test data was correctly labeled, but the label noise led to favoring a more complex model.
-We report similar behavior in our discussion of the effect of target accuracy dimension on classification performance and expand the discussion to clustering and regression tasks

-In summary, we present the first systematic empirical study on how both training and testing (serving) data quality affects not only classification but all the three ML tasks.
+In summary, we present the first systematic empirical study on how both training and test data quality affects not only classification but all three ML tasks.
 We also provide a clear definition for each of the data quality dimensions and a respective method to systematically pollute the data.